MerrimanInd/drawpyo/docs/usage/edges.md

 The styling within an an edge label is contained inside of a `TextFormat` object.
 All styling parameters can be accessed at the attribute `Edge.text_format`, which contains a `TextFormat` object.

-For more information about styling text, see [Formatting Text](/drawpyo/usage/text_format) for mor information.
+For more information about styling text, see [Formatting Text](/drawpyo/usage/text_format) for more information.

 ### Color and Shading